-FRANK C. MORRIS, JR., is a Member of the Firm in the Litigation and Employee Benefits practices, heads the Labor and Employment practice in the Washington, DC, office, and chairs the firm's Disability Law Group.
+FRANK C. MORRIS, JR., is a Member of the Firm in the Litigation, Employee Benefits & Executive Compensation, and Employment, Labor & Workforce Management practices, in the Washington, DC, office of Epstein Becker Green.
+He co-chairs the firm's ADA and Public Accommodations Group.

 Mr. Morris' experience includes: